HuddleHouse/progblog.io/source/_posts/2016-12-29-Angular-2-Firebase-Tutorial-Part-3-Adding-the-Realtime-Database.md

 date: 2016-12-29 23:05:04
 ---
 ## Introduction
-This tutorial is **part 3** of a 4 part series.
+This tutorial is **part 3** of a 5 part series.
 If you would like to see **part 2** you can go to it [here](https://progblog.io/Angular-2-Firebase-Tutorial-Part-2-Adding-Authentication).

 The finished chat app that we are building can be seen live [**here**](https://fir-crud-93710.firebaseapp.com/).
-The code for all 3 parts is on my [Github](https://github.com/HuddleHouse/firebase-crud), each part of this tutorial is a new branch on that repository.
+The code for all of the parts is on my [Github](https://github.com/HuddleHouse/firebase-crud), each part of this tutorial is a new branch on that repository.

 ### Sections